 The visual feedback will be in the form of a bar graph with a blue bar representing the left leg’s step length and a green bar representing the right leg’s step length (Figure 1B).
 The bars will be time synchronized with each respective limb’s swing phase, increasing in height until the limb reaches heel strike at which point the bar will hold on the screen until the next swing phase begins.
 There will also be a pink horizontal target line for each leg which will be derived from each participant’s baseline step length for each session and serve as the target during that session’s Learning phase.

 Each of the three sessions of walking will involve a similar block schedule.
-Participants will first be told to “look forward and walk normally” on the treadmill during the Baseline phase for 250 strides (50 strides take approximately 1 minute).
-One stride is defined as one left heel strike to the subsequent left heel strike.
+Participants will first be told to “look forward and walk normally” on the treadmill during the Baseline phase for 250 strides (1 stride = one left heel strike to the subsequent left heel strike).
 No visual feedback will be presented on the monitor during the Baseline phase.
 In order for participants to understand how changing each step length changes the height of the bars on the screen, they will undergo a short (25 strides) Orientation phase following Baseline during day one only.
 During Orientation, the participant will perform guided practice in changing their step lengths (green and blue bars) relative to their baseline (pink horizontal target lines, one for each leg).
 Participants will be asked to confirm they understand the relationship between their step length and the visual feedback after this phase.
 During the Learning phase, participants will be asked to hit the pink horizontal target lines exactly with each step for 500 strides.
 Both target lines will be changed relative to their baseline step length, leading the participants to take a longer step with the left leg and a shorter step with the right leg.
+The target lines will have a margin of error of ± 2% step length.
+Participants will be prompted to continue to hit the target lines every 2 minutes during the Learning phase.
 During the Washout phase, the feedback will be removed from the screen and participants will be asked to “look forward and walk normally” for 750 strides.
+The treadmill will be stopped between each phase so that instructions can be provided for the next phase.

 Conditions: